-In accordance with Rule 13p-1 and Form SD, we undertook to perform a robust due diligence on the source and chain of custody of the 3TG to determine whether the Conflict Minerals necessary to the functionality or production of our products or products' components originated from the DRC or the Covered Countries, or financially benefitted the armed groups in those countries in any way, as defined per Rule 13p-1.
-We designed our due diligence measures according to the recommendations of the Organization for Economic Cooperation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (2016) and related supplements for (the "OECD Due Diligence Guidance") for downstream companies that have no direct relationships to smelters or refiners as we believe that we are a "downstream company".
+In accordance with Rule 13p-1 and Form SD, we undertook to perform robust due diligence on the source and chain of custody of the 3TG-related materials included in our products to determine whether the Conflict Minerals necessary to the functionality or production of our products or products' components originated from the DRC or the Covered Countries, or financially benefitted the armed groups in those countries in any way, as defined per Rule 13p-1.
+Because we have no direct relationships with smelters or refiners and therefore believe that we are a "downstream company", we designed our due diligence measures according to the recommendations of the Organization for Economic Cooperation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (2016) and related supplements (the "OECD Due Diligence Guidance") for downstream companies.